victorhponcec/portfolio-aws-security-1/README.md

 **Amazon Inspector:** Will scan our EC2 instances (from our two Auto Scaling Groups in the Web/App tiers) for known vulnerabilities.

-**Amazon Detective:** Is a threat detection service that detects malicious behavior & anomalies.
+**Amazon Detective:** A forensic investigation and analysis service that helps us understand the context and root cause of a detected suspicious activity.

 ## 8. Monitoring and Response